Giggs (rapper): 2015–2018: Landlord and Wamp 2 Dem

 As Giggs geared up for the release of his album Landlord he featured on many records.
 Two notable records were "Man Don't Care" by JME and "Three Wheel Ups" by Kano, also featuring Wiley.
-"Man Don't Care" went on to be certified Gold in the UK by the BPI whilst "Three Wheel Ups" was certified silver.
+"Man Don't Care" went on to be certified Platinum in the UK by the BPI whilst "Three Wheel Ups" was certified silver.

 On 5 August 2016, Giggs released his fourth studio album Landlord independently on SN1 Records.
 The album features guest appearances from Stormzy, Rico Love, Donae'o and more.
 It was received well and garnered very positive reviews.
 Landlord became Giggs' highest entry on the UK Albums Chart, debuting at number two.
-The album was preceded by the lead single "Whippin Excursion" and followed up with the club-themed "Lock Doh", which achieved a Gold certification from the BPI in March 2018.
+The album was preceded by the lead single "Whippin Excursion" and followed up with the club-themed "Lock Doh", which achieved a Platinum certification from the BPI in March 2018, "Whipping Excursion" also went on to be certified silver.
 The album Landlord also went on to be certified silver by the BPI.
 Landlord was nominated for Best Album at the 2016 MOBO Awards.

 Also in 2016, Giggs was nominated for several awards at the KA & GRM Daily Rated Awards.
 On the night he walked away with the Artist of the Year Award.
 This year he was also nominated for two MOBO awards.
 Best Rap/Hip-Hop and Best Album.

 In March 2017, Giggs was featured on two songs from Canadian rapper Drake's album More Life, "No Long Talk" and "KMT".
 "KMT" peaked at No.9 on the UK Singles Chart whilst "No Long Talk" peaked at 17.
-"KMT" is certified gold in the UK by the BPI and "No Long Talk" is certified silver.
+"KMT" is certified Platinum in the UK by the BPI and "No Long Talk" is certified silver.

 Giggs was nominated for Best Hip Hop at the 2017 MOBO Awards, which he went on to win.
 He was also nominated for Best International Act: Europe at the 2017 BET Awards.

 On 6 October 2017, Giggs released a new mixtape entitled Wamp 2 Dem.
 Despite also being offered as a free download, the project sold enough units to enter the UK Albums Chart at number two, making it his joint highest-charting release.
 Giggs released "Linguo" featuring Donae'O as the only single from the project, it peaked at No. 28 on the UK singles chart and would later be certified silver by the BPI.
+The songs 'Peligro' ft.
+Dave and 'The Essence' from the project are also certified silver.

 Giggs collaborator Drake was a surprise headline act at Wireless 2018 in London, filling in for DJ Khaled.
 Drake would come out right after Giggs' Wireless set, as they performed KMT for the second time in the UK.
 They first performed KMT at Reading Festival, where Giggs brought out Drake as a surprise guest.